Consistency of the Full and Reduced Order Models for Evolve-Filter-Relax Regularization of Convection-Dominated, Marginally-Resolved Flows: Model Reduction With Respect to Time

-Overall, the EFR-ROM and EFR-EFRROM are significantly more accurate in Experiment 3 than in Experiment 2.
-This is illustrated by the velocity field displayed in Figure \ref{fig:4u_chi5dt}: The EFR-EFRROM solution perfectly matches the FOM solution, while the EFR-ROM solution is slightly different from the FOM solution.
-The relative log-errors in Figure \ref{fig:4err_chi5dt} (left) yield the same conclusions: The EFR-EFRROM velocity errors are an order of magnitude lower than the EFR-ROM velocity errors.
-We also note that EFR-EFRROM is more accurate than the EFR-ROM in approximating the pressure field, especially at the beginning and at the end of the time interval (see Figures \ref{fig:4err_chi5dt} (right) and \ref{fig:4p_chi5dt}).
-The force coefficients $C_D(t)$ and $C_L(t)$ plotted in Figure \ref{fig:4cd_cl_chi5dt} show that, while both EFR-ROM and EFR-EFRROM are accurate, the latter is more accurate than the former.
-This is also illustrated by the $L^2$-errors of the force coefficients: $\overline E_{C_L(t)} = 0.26$, $\hat E_{C_L(t)}=0.11$ and $\overline E_{C_D(t)} = 0.018$, $\hat E_{C_D(t)} = 0.010$. \\
+In order to approximate all the relevant features of the flow field, we increase the number of snapshots.
+Indeed, to build the {EFR-noEFR} and {EFR-EFR}, we collect $N_{\bu} = N_p = 2000$ snapshots, which are equally spaced on the time interval $[4,8]$.
+To retain $99.9\%$ of the snapshots energy, we employ the following numbers of POD basis functions to build the ROMs: $r_{\bu}=43$, $r_s = r_p = 8$.
+We note that, with respect to Experiment 1, the system shows a slower decay of the eigenvalues and therefore more modes need to be used to construct the ROMs.
+The higher accuracy of {EFR-EFR} is displayed in Figure \ref{fig:4u_chi5dt}: the {EFR-EFR} solution perfectly matches the FOM solution, while the {EFR-noEFR} solution is slightly different from the FOM solution.
+The relative log-errors in Figure \ref{fig:4err_chi5dt} (left) yield the same conclusions: the {EFR-EFR} velocity errors are an order of magnitude lower than the {EFR-noEFR} velocity errors.
+We also note that {EFR-EFR} is more accurate than the {EFR-noEFR} in approximating the pressure field, especially at the beginning and at the end of the time interval (see Figures \ref{fig:4err_chi5dt} (right) and \ref{fig:4p_chi5dt}).
+The force coefficients $C_D(t)$ and $C_L(t)$ plotted in Figure \ref{fig:4cd_cl_chi5dt} show that, while both {EFR-noEFR} and {EFR-EFR} are accurate, the latter is more accurate than the former.
+This is also illustrated by the $L^2$-errors of the force coefficients: $\A{\overline E_{C_L}} = 0.26$, $\A{\hat E_{C_L}}=0.11$ and $\A{\overline E_{C_D}} = 0.018$, $\A{\hat E_{C_D}} = 0.010$. \A{The maximum, minimum, and average error values over time for the velocity and pressure fields, which are listed in Table \ref{tab:table2}, confirm that the {EFR-EFR} is more accurate than the {EFR-noEFR}.
+The improvement in the {EFR-EFR} is also highlighted by the Pareto plot in Figure \ref{fig:pareto2}.
+Indeed, fixing $r_p=r_s=8$ and choosing $r_u = 30, 32, 34, 36, 38, 40, 42, 44, 46, 48, 50$ shows that, over this range of $r_u$ values, the {EFR-EFR} performs better than the {EFR-noEFR} with respect to both the velocity and the pressure approximations.
+Indeed, the {EFR-EFR} with $r_u=30$ yields a low relative error that the {EFR-noEFR} cannot attain by increasing its $r_u$ value (and, consequently, its relative wall time). }